 Knowing that children (and people) are rarely “always” anything, I recognized that Kyle and Ella had stumbled into the pitfall of extreme thinking and were bringing their judgments about Maya’s negativity to their interactions with her.

-Judgments we have about our children can cloud our thinking about how to help them.
-(We know from our own parenting in the early days!)
-These judgments also overflow in subtle but powerful messages to that child.
-For example, when parents believe a child is “always negative” this passes on a message that “You’re a problem that constantly needs to be fixed” or “You are incapable of being anything but negative.”
+Judgments we have about our children can cloud our thinking about how to best help them.
+(We know this from the early days of our own parenting!)
+Sadly, these judgments overflow in subtle but powerful messages to that child.
+For example, when parents believe a child is “always negative” this passes on a message that, “You’re a problem that constantly needs to be fixed” or “You are incapable of being anything but negative.”

-There are two primary questions to answer when dealing with a child’s difficult emotions:
+There are two primary questions to answer when dealing with a child’s seeming negativity.

 1. What is an accurate description of my child’s feelings?

-“What keeps it from being a zero?”
+“What keeps it from being a one?”
 I asked.
 They responded quickly, “Oh, when she’s happy, she’s filled with joy.”

 Getting an accurate picture of Maya’s true feelings set the stage for the next question…